 We presented the Linked Data Visualization Model (LDVM) that can be applied to rapidly create visualizations of RDF data.
-It allows to connect different datasets, data extractions and visualizations in a dynamic way.
+It allows to connect different datasets, different data extractions and different visualizations in a dynamic way.
+When applying this model, developers and designers can obtain a better understanding of the visualization process with data stages, transformations and operators.
+The LDVM offers user guidance on how to create visualizations for RDF data.
 We have implemented the model in two complementary applications which allow to create generic visualizations for RDF.
-In our implementations we provide visualizations that support the overview and detailson-demand tasks proposed by Shneiderman.
+In our implementations we provide visualizations that support the overview and details-on-demand tasks proposed by Shneiderman.
+These visualizations are useful for obtaining a broad view of the datasets, their main types, properties and the relationships between them.

-The LDVM is the first step on a larger research agenda aiming at automatizing the visualization of semantic data.
-In future work we focus on complementing the Linked Data Visualization Model with an ontology that can help during the matching process between data and visualizations, capture the intermediate data structures that can be generated and choose the visualizations more suitable for each data structure.
-Regarding the implementations of the model, we plan to improve the analyizer component to make it possible to execute complex SPARQL queries without timing out, e.g. using a cache memory or decomposing the query into simpler sub-queries.
-We also focus on extending the library of data analyzers and visualizations.
+The LDVM is the first step on a larger research agenda aiming at largely automatizing the visualization of semantic data.
+In future work we plan to focus on complementing the Linked Data Visualization Model with an ontology.
+A visualization ontology can help during the matching process between data and visualizations, capture the intermediate data structures that can be generated and choose the visualizations more suitable for each data structure.
+Regarding the implementations of the model, we plan to extend the library of data analyzers and visualizations.
+Having more data analyzers and visualizations will facilitate the creation of an ecosystem of data publication and data visualization approaches, which can co-exist and evolve independently.
 We aim to integrate these components into a general dashboard for visualizing and interacting with Linked Data through different visualizations as well as other exploration and authoring components.